Student loan repayment strategies

 When it comes time to repay your student loans, there are many factors to consider before you begin.

 What type of student loans do you have?
 You may have federal loans, private loans, or a combination of both.
-The most common types of federal loans are Stafford (formally GSL loans) and Perkins.
-Stafford loans are either subsidized (need based) - where the government pays the interest while you are in school or in a period of deferment, or unsubsidized - where you are responsible for the interest from the moment the loan is granted.
+The most common types of federal loans are Direct loans, previous Stafford (formally GSL loans, and now called "Direct" loans) and Perkins.
+Direct (and former Stafford) loans are either subsidized (need based) - where the government pays the interest while you are in school or in a period of deferment, or unsubsidized - where you are responsible for the interest from the moment the loan is granted.
 If your loan is unsubsidized, you have the option to pay the interest as it accrues, which will save you money long-term, or wait until the loan comes due and the interest will be capitalized.
 Perkins loans are always subsidized, while private loans are not.
 PLUS loans are made directly to parents for their dependant children's education, and HEAL loans for healthcare students are both federal and unsubsidized.
 There are many other federal and private loans available that are specific to the student's area of study, and many states have their own student loan programs for education and health programs.

 Who is currently holding your loans?
 If you have current federal loans, chances are they are not with the original lender, but have been sold on the secondary market.
 If you have current private loans, they are likely held by the original lender.
 Perkins loans, however, may still be with the school that issued them or with a servicer, who is hired to collect payments.
 If your federal loans are in default, they may be with a guarantee agency (a state or private insurance company that pays the loan if you default), a collection agency, or the Department of Education.
 If your loans are older than ten years since they first became due, they will most likely be held by the Department of Education and serviced by a collection agency.
 For defaulted private student loans, contact your original lender, and for loans made from university funds, your school may still have them.
 Another way to determine who now holds your loans is to check your current credit report.